bcgsc/tasrkleat-TCGA-analysis-scripts/gtf_verification/README.md

     unpigz -c ${GTF_PREFIX}.gz | \grep -v ^"#" | sort -k1,1 -k4,4n | bgzip > ${GTF_PREFIX}.sorted.gz
     tabix ${GTF_PREFIX}.sorted.gz
 done

+# Note: for igv to load properly, the above code needs adjusted so
+that the sorted-and-indexed gtf file ends in `.sorted.gtf.gz` instead of `.gtf.sorted.gz`
 ```

 ## To reproduce the results as in `diff`, run